Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Alquézar

-We descend to the Sierra de Guara and Alquézar awaits us, hanging over a breathtaking canyon.
-Its collegiate church watches over everything from above, while the stone houses overlook a landscape of adventure and wine.
-Here, lovers of canyoning and history coexist with the flavor of Somontano and the calm of the sunset.
+Alquézar, in the Sierra de Guara, perched above a breathtaking canyon.
+Its collegiate church watches over everything from above, while the stone houses look out over a landscape of adventure and wine.
+Here, lovers of canyoning and history coexist with the flavors of the Somontano region and the tranquility of the sunset.

 7